goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

   ...       echo=False,
   ...       )

-We create our table as usual sqlalchemy table :
+We create our table as usual SQLAlchemy table :
 The important thing here is, that the metadata from zalchemy must be used.

   >>> import sqlalchemy